awei669/VQ-Font/README.md

 ## Data Preparation
 ### Images and Characters
-1)  Collect a series of '.ttf'(TrueType) or '.otf'(OpenType) files to generate images for training models. and divide them into source font and training set and test set.
+1)  Collect a series of '.ttf'(TrueType) or '.otf'(OpenType) files to generate images for training models. and divide them into source content font and training set and test set.
 In order to better learn different styles, there should be differences and diversity in font styles in the training set.
 The fonts we used in our paper can be found in [here](https://www.foundertype.com/index.php/FindFont/index).

 2)  Secondly, specify the characters to be generated (including training characters and test characters), eg the first-level Chinese character table contains 3500 Chinese characters.